12 Brilliant Cold Weather Hacks for Plants to Create Warmth

 7. Use a Good Layer of Mulch

-Winter mulching insulates the soil surface protecting the roots and perennial bulbs from freezing drafts, thus keeping them warm.
-It also helps retain moisture.
+Winter mulching insulates the soil surface, protecting the roots and perennial bulbs from freezing drafts and keeping them warm.
+It also helps retain moisture!

 8. Install a Soil Warmer

-Another easy solution you can opt for is using soil warmers to increase the ground temperature.
-It will be beneficial for outdoor vegetation and flower beds.
+Another easy solution is to use soil warmers with thermostats to increase and control the ground temperature.
+This will benefit outdoor vegetation and germinating flower beds.

-Always water the plants in the afternoon when the sun is at its peak.
-Morning and evening hours experience lower temperatures compared to the daytime, due to which stagnant water might freeze in the soil, inhibiting plant growth.
+Morning and evening hours experience lower temperatures compared to the daytime, due to which stagnant water might freeze in the soil, which is detrimental for plants.

 Watering in the daytime will ensure the moisture is soaked in the soil, which would otherwise freeze by night.